3DBAG/pg2b3dm/README.md

  ## How to create the Quadtree table:

- Assuming that the quadtree is available in .tsv format first create the table in the DB:
+ Assuming that the quadtree is available in .tsv format (usually in /data/3DBAG/export/  on gilfoyle) first create the table in the baseregisters DB on Gilfoyle:

  ```SQL
  -- DROP TABLE tiles.quadtree;